 4. There is some amazing technology soon to be in every home in Australia

 Virtual and Augmented Reality are, pardon the pun, now realities.
 We’re seeing VR and AR being built into our phones, and fridges and kettles that connect to the Internet to send you a notification when your milk is going bad or your water has boiled.
-As these emerging technologies become more mainstream, is the demand for fast, high quality Internet from Australian households going to be too much for the NBN?
-We need a Super Fast, World Class network to be able to embrace the innovative tech being made available to us.
+As these emerging technologies become more mainstream, is the demand for fast, high quality Internet from Australian households going to be too much for your common broadband suppliers?
+We need a super-fast, world-class network to be able to embrace the innovative tech being made available to us.
 Luckily, that’s what Spirit has built.

 5. Geelong is hungry for digital